-Catalytic properties of the graphene oxide/palladium composites as the function of the fabrication method
+Catalytic properties of graphene oxide/palladium composites as a function of the fabrication method†

-In this work we used the two step synthetic procedure to prepare palladium nanoparticles (Pd-NP) on graphenic support by impregnating graphene oxide (GO) with Pd(II) ions, and by subsequent thermal or chemical reduction of palladium.
-The composite materials were prepared with different Pd content: 1.5% and 15.9%.
+In this work, we used a two-step synthetic procedure to prepare palladium nanoparticles (Pd-NP) on a graphenic support by impregnating graphene oxide (GO) with Pd(II) ions with subsequent thermal or chemical reduction of palladium.
+The composite materials were prepared with different Pd contents: 1.5% and 15.9%.
 The intermediate and final products were characterized by TGA, XPS, XRD and SEM.
-The as-prepared materials were tested for the catalysis of the hydrogenation of acetylene to ethylene, the crytical reaction in the industrial production of polyethylene.
-The catalysts were tested in the pilot scale plant reactor, at conditions, very similar to those used in the real industrial processes.
-The composite material, prepared by solid phase thermal reduction, exhibited very low catalytic properties, due to the formation of the protective graphene layer on the surface of Pd-NPs, suggesting that the thermal reduction method is not suitable for preparing the palladium-based catalysts on the carbon support.
-The chemically reduced sample, with 1.5% Pd content, demonstrated good catalytic activity with the conversion factor ranging from 61% through 90% at 40 °С and 90 °С, respectively, with good selectivity.
-At 15.9% Pd content, the conversion factor was 100% already at 30 °С. The sample performed well even after doubling the flow rate of the feed ethylene mixture, as compared to the standard rate used for testing commercial catalysts.
-It successfully functioned for three consecutive days of operation, but the catalytic activity partially decreased on the day 3 due to intensive usage.
+The as-prepared materials were tested for catalysis of the hydrogenation of acetylene to ethylene, which is the critical reaction in the industrial production of polyethylene.
+The catalysts were tested in a pilot-scale plant reactor at conditions very similar to those used in real industrial processes.
+The composite material prepared by solid phase thermal reduction exhibited very low catalytic properties due to the formation of the protective graphene layer on the surface of the Pd-NPs; this suggests that the thermal reduction method is not suitable for preparing palladium-based catalysts on carbon supports.
+The chemically reduced sample with 1.5% Pd content demonstrated good catalytic activity, with conversion factors ranging from 61% through 90% at 40 °C and 90 °C, respectively, and good selectivity.
+At 15.9% Pd content, the conversion factor was 100% even at 30 °C. The sample performed well even after doubling the flow rate of the feed ethylene mixture compared to the standard rate used for testing commercial catalysts.
+It successfully functioned for three consecutive days of operation; however, the catalytic activity partially decreased on day 3 due to intensive usage.